Andy Ibáñez Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Andy Ibanez (.395 on-base percentage in past 10 games, 88 points above season-long percentage), battle starting pitcher Triston McKenzie and the Cleveland Guardians at Comerica Park, Saturday at 1:10 PM ET.
+Andy Ibanez -- hitting .371 in his past 10 games -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Lucas Giolito on the mound, on October 1 at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Guardians.
+He had three hits (going 3-for-4 with two RBI) in his last game against the Guardians.

 Sportsbook Promo Codes